 The Nominating and Corporate Governance Committee assists the Board in identifying qualified individuals to the Board as its nominees for election as directors, in determining the composition of the Board, and in assessing the Board's effectiveness.
-The Nominating and Corporate Governance Committee did not hold any meeting during 2020.
+The Nominating and Corporate Governance Committee held one meeting during 2019.